top of page

 Hello!
 My name is Jack and I'm a copywriter based out of NYC.

 I love my job.
-It’s allowed me to convince the internet that Michael Cera is the founder of a major skincare company, launch a new Coca-Cola flavor with a meta social campaign, develop a filter that uses your mood to order your perfect meal, shame people into protecting the planet through a viral PSA, among many others.
-It’s also allowed me to work for major creative agencies and studios, alongside some of the most innovative and hard-working people in the industry.
+It’s let me turn teen anxieties into a twisted anime series, convince the internet Michael Cera founded a skincare empire, launch a new Coca-Cola flavor with a meta social stunt, and create a filter that orders your perfect meal based on your mood, among plenty of other odd, wonderful things.
+I’ve done it all at top creative agencies and studios, alongside some of the most innovative, hard-working people in the game.

 Below is a sample of the stuff that I like to do: sharp-witted work that aims at positioning brands somewhere in the intersection between culture and commerce.
 If you’d like to know more, feel free to reach out, or visit my LinkedIn.